Intel x86 Assembly Overview

 - Data: also called

-, put in place when the program is initially loaded, the values contained in data may not be changed (static
+data section, put in place when the program is initially loaded, the values contained in data may not be changed (static) and are available to every part of the program (global) - Code: includes the instructions fetched by the

-to execute the program, controls how the program’s tasks are orchestrated - Heap: is used for dynamic memory during execution, changes frequently while the program is running
+CPUto execute the program, controls how the program’s tasks are orchestrated - Heap: is used for dynamic memory during execution, changes frequently while the program is running

 - Stack: is used for local variables and function parameters, helps control flow